-Indian Glade Trail is a 3.2 mile lightly trafficked loop trail located near Montgomery City, MO that features a waterfall and is good for all skill levels.
+Indian Glade Trail is a 3.2 mile lightly trafficked loop trail located near Montgomery City, Missouri that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash